Security-Onion-Solutions/securityonion-docs/hardware.rst

 NIC
 ~~~

 You'll need at least two wired network interfaces: one for management (preferably connected to a dedicated management network) and then one or more for sniffing (connected to tap or span).
-Make sure you get good quality network card, especially for sniffing.
+Make sure you get good quality network cards, especially for sniffing.
 Most users report good experiences with Intel cards.

 Packets
 ~~~~~~~